rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/float_compute.rst

    local memory.
 The required local buffers are passed as arguments to the kernel, one for each of the three arrays involved in the computation.
-The size of the local buffer is proportional to the number of work items in the workgroup, specified by WorkGroupSize.
+The size of the local buffer is proportional to the number of work items in the work-group, specified by WorkGroupSize.

 ::